mendix/docs/content/appstore/app-services/text-analytics.md

 With this app service, you do not have to build a text analytics application from scratch.
 All you need to do is drag and drop items and configure them.

-Here is an overview of what the TextAnalytics contains:
+Here is an overview of what the Text Analytics contains:

 | Item                                        | Name                                                         |
 | ------------------------------------------- | ------------------------------------------------------------ |